Y-T-G/Y-T-G.github.io/content/about/index.md

 ## My Experience

-I have almost an year of experience in building and optimizing computer vision models and applications for production.
+I have over a year of experience in building and optimizing computer vision models and applications for production.

+### Algorithm Engineer (Computer Vision) @ Graymatics (September 2023 - Present)

+- Implemented batched inference and motion-based frame skipping in DeepStream to reduce inference server’s GPU utilization by 30% and memory usage by 50%, bringing critical FPS improvement for real-time analytics.

 ### Computer Vision Consultant @ Innotec Solutions (July 2023 - August 2023)